Updated on July 19, 2022

 The handler can be declared either as a function or a router object, we’ve used the latter approach here.

-Gantt accepts Promise response from the handler, so the gantt will correctly process the action completeness.
+Gantt accepts Promise response from the handler, so the gantt will correctly process the completion of an action.

 If your service changes a task or a link id after creating a new record (which it usually does), make sure that your Promise returns an object with {id: databaseId} or {tid: databaseId} as a result, so Gantt could apply new database id to the record.